-Secur uct an office and home hazard hunt-know the safe and danger spots.
-Know how to shut off utilities. e and anchor furniture.
-Know where fire extinguishers are and how to use them.
-Have smoke and n monoxide detectors.

-□ Create an emergency plan with your family that includes:

-A communications plan
+- Conduct an office and home hazard hunt; know the safe and danger areas. - Know how to shut off utilities and water. - Secure and anchor furniture. - Know where fire extinguishers are and how to use them. - Have smoke and carbon monoxide detectors. - Create an emergency supplies kit of food, water, and supplies for your home, car, and workplace.
+Know the emergency plans at your children's school, childcare, etc.; and - Create an emergency plan with your family that includes: - A communications plan, - An evacuation plan, - An emergency financial plan Alternate transportation plans.

-An evacuation plan

-An emergency financial plan

-Alternate transportation plans

-Practi ce your plans with your family!

-Create e an emergency supplies kit of food, water, and supplies for your home, car, and workplace.

-Know the emergency plans at your children's school, child care, etc.

-Learn first aid and CPR.